fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/transactions.md

 {% autocrossref %}

 Transactions pay fees based on the total byte size of the signed transaction.
 Fees per byte are calculated based on current demand for space in mined blocks with fees rising as demand increases.
 The transaction fee is given to the
-Bitcoin miner, as explained in the [block chain section][section block chain], and so it is ultimately up to each miner to choose the minimum transaction fee they will accept.
+Fabcoin miner, as explained in the [block chain section][section block chain], and so it is ultimately up to each miner to choose the minimum transaction fee they will accept.

 There is also a concept of so-called "[high-priority transactions][/en/glossary/high-priority-transaction]{:#term-high-priority-transactions}{:.term}" which spend satoshis that have not moved for a long time.

 In the past, these "priority" transaction were often exempt from the normal fee requirements.
-Before Bitcoin Core 0.12, 50 KB of each block would be reserved for these high-priority transactions, however this is now set to 0 KB by default.
+Before Fabcoin Core 0.12, 50 KB of each block would be reserved for these high-priority transactions, however this is now set to 0 KB by default.
 After the priority area, all transactions are prioritized based on their fee per byte, with higher-paying transactions being added in sequence until all of the available space is filled. <!-- Consider adding links to blockmaxsize and blockmaxweight options once available in the glossary. -->

-As of Bitcoin Core 0.9, a [minimum fee][/en/glossary/minimum-relay-fee]{:#term-minimum-fee}{:.term} (currently 1,000 satoshis) has been required to broadcast a transaction across the network.
+As of Fabcoin Core 0.9, a [minimum fee][/en/glossary/minimum-relay-fee]{:#term-minimum-fee}{:.term} (currently 1,000 satoshis) has been required to broadcast a transaction across the network.
 Any transaction paying only the minimum fee should be prepared to wait a long time before there's enough spare space in a block to include it.
 Please see the [verifying payment section][section verifying payment]